 We would encourage anyone touring the mid-coast of Maine to try The Daniel!

-Traveller from Maryland
+Traveller from NH

-Traveller from Boston, MA
+Traveller from New England

 Main Street’s historic buildings house upscale outlet shops and Freeport’s own L.L.
 Bean which is open 24 hours.
 Patrons dine while learning about Maine’s history at Jameson Tavern, the birthplace of Maine.
 Hikers enjoy coastal views at Wolfe’s Neck Woods and sunbathers find their way to Winslow Park’s beach on Casco Bay.
 At the Desert of Maine visitors learn what overproduction does to fertile farmland.